bFraley/bFraley.github.io/_posts/2016-10-18-one-month-to-go.md

 Some are one-offs I cranked out in an afternoon.
 Others are full blown dynamic web applications built according to MVP (minimal viable product) client requirements.</p>

-<p>With one month left, everyday counts!
+<p>With one month left, every day counts!
 I have important studying, portfolio polishing,
 and a final individual project to build.
 Throughout the next month, with every new LOC, every error message to overcome, and a healthy supply of to do list items getting added to the pile, I keep reminding myself to have fun.</p>